 The information in this program guide was developed to reinforce the quality and integrity of the GSE program.
 However, breakdowns sometimes occur.
-When two districts cannot work together to successfully complete an exchange, the Trustees may initiate action leading to probationary status or withholding of a GSE award.
+When two districts cannot work together to successfully complete an exchange, the Trustees may initiate action leading to probationary or withholding status.

-If a district is placed on probationary status, its GSE involvement will be closely monitored during the subsequent program year to ensure that no infractions are repeated.
-The partner district(s) will be informed of the district's probationary status.
+If a district is placed on probationary or withholding status, its involvement in future programs of The Rotary Foundation may be affected.
+The partner district(s) may be informed of the district's probationary or withholding status.